metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/ara/04-SpiceTest.rst

 ~~~~~~~~~~~~~~~

 The signals produced during a simulation can be found in ``schema.raw``
 and can be plotted by a number of waveform viewers.
-The META tools ship
+The OpenMETA tools ship
 with a copy of **NGSpice**, which can also be used to plot signal data.

 To use **NGSpice** to plot signal data: